sheila-anne/sheila-anne/src/pages/index.md

 templateKey: index-page
 bannerTitle: Meet your new life coach
 bannerSubtitle: >
   Looking to navigate your life path?
-Start here.
 image: /img/sheila-anne-coaching-header.jpg
 heading: More about Sheila Anne
 mainpitch: